 But only 14% gets to recycling plants.
 The rest is either incinerated, disposed of in landfills, or is leaking into nature.

 And we want to change that.

 The main reason PET isn't recycled is because of the lack of infrastructure to collect and sort through discarded plastic.
 There are also technical issues – recycling coloured or contaminated plastic has proved extremely challenging.
 Until now, that is.

 We’ve been working with Ioniqa, a start-up company in the Netherlands.
-They've developed a technology that uses a patented magnetic catalyst to break PET down to molecular level – so back to the original building blocks.
+They've developed a technology that uses a patented magnetic catalyst to break PET down to its building blocks at a molecular level.
 That means we can take any type of PET waste, then break it down to remove colour and impurities.
 We can then turn it back into pure, clean, transparent PET plastic that’s food-grade ready.
 And the beauty of it is that this can be repeated over and over again.